I’ll be the first to admit, Tulum is not your typical family destination.

 Coba Ruins & Monkey Sanctuary

 We decided not to make a day trip to the Coba Ruins (a 45 min drive from Tulum) after a rough first day for Evelyn, but I’d definitely like to see them if we’re ever back in the area.
-There’s also a monkey sanctuary near Coba that you can visit, combining the experiences for a full day trip.
-Brittany Thiessen has my favorite, super-detailed guide for the best way to see Coba here.
+There’s also a monkey sanctuary near Coba that you can visit, combining both experiences for a full day trip.
+This super detailed guide gives more insight on the best way to visit Coba.

 Where to Eat in Tulum